Harald Bjorvand

 Harald Bjorvand (born 30 July 1942) is a Norwegian linguist.

 He was born in Askim, and graduated from the University of Oslo in 1970.
-He was a research fellow at the same institution from 1972 to 1974, amanuensis from 1974 to 1987, associate professor from 1987 and professor from 1990.
-He took the dr.philos. degree in 1988 with the thesis Holt og Holtar.
+He was a research fellow at the same institution from 1972 to 1974, amanuensis from 1974 to 1987, associate professor from 1987, and professor from 1990.
+He took the Doctor of Philosophy degree in 1988 with the thesis Holt og Holtar.
 Om utviklingen av det indoeuropeiske kollektivum i norrønt på sammenlignende grunnlag.

-His fields of specialty are general comparative language history, general Indo-Germanic linguistics, all archaic Germanic languages (Old West Norse, Gothic, Old High German etc.), and Germanic linguistics in general, including runes, morphology and etymology.
+His fields of specialty are general comparative language history, general Indo-Germanic linguistics, all archaic Germanic languages (Old West Norse, Gothic, Old High German etc.), and Germanic linguistics in general, including runes, morphology, and etymology.

 His most famous work is a new etymological dictionary (Våre Arveord "Our inherited words") for Norwegian, which is a collaboration with Fredrik Otto Lindeman, another linguist professor in the Indo-Germanic field.
+It came out in 2000, with a second edition in 2007 and a significantly revised third edition in 2019.